iptc/python-newsmlg2/README.md

 magic function support to help hasattr() and more on NewsML-G2 objects.
 * 0.5 - Now has 100% unit test coverage.
 Fixed more bugs.
 Implemented changes up to NewsML-G2 schema version v2.32.
 * 0.6 - Implemented NewsMessage and Events (EventsML-G2).
+Adding arrays using code
+(as opposed to parsing an XML string/file) now works.
+Almost ready to go to 1.0.